ashish-reddy-20-08/Superstore-EDA/README.md

 plays a significant part in building a model.
 -  It surely isn’t the fanciest part of machine learning and at the same time, there aren’t any hidden tricks or secrets to uncover.
+- However, the success or failure of a project relies on proper data cleaning.